-Your Ring Doorbell Pro uses the the camera mounted on the front to get a a very wide view of the world.
-Your Ring Pro also uses the image ii gathers through the camera to detect motion.
-By comparing the pixels of the images it saves on a moment-by moment basis, it can detect motion when the pixels change between pictures inside your user-selected "motion zones."
+Your Ring Video Doorbell Pro uses the camera mounted on the front to get a wide view of your surroundings and detect motion.
+By comparing the pixels of the images, it can detect motion when the pixels change inside your user-selected Motion Zones.

-If your house has siding, you'll need to take the angle of the siding into account when mounting your Ring Video Doorbell Pro.
-As illustrated below, mounting the Ring Video Doorbell Pro on siding will point the Ring Doorbell up, making it much more likely to catch passing traffic than the heat of visitors.
+If your house has siding, consider the angle of the siding when mounting your Ring Video Doorbell Pro.
+Mounting the Ring Video Doorbell Pro on siding will point the Ring Doorbell up, making it more likely to catch passing traffic than visitors.

-If you mount your Ring Video Doorbell Pro on siding, a wedge kit will properly angle your Ring Doorbell.
+If you mount your Ring Video Doorbell Pro on siding, a wedge kit will properly angle your Ring video doorbell.

 Dealing with Stairs

-If your door is above ground level with stairs leading up to it, this can cause your Ring Doorbell Pro to miss visitors walking up your stairs and cause you to get motion alerts from passing traffic.
+If your door is above ground level with stairs leading up to it, this can cause your Ring Video Doorbell Pro to miss visitors walking up your stairs and get possible motion alerts from passing traffic.

-The solution in this case is to once again use a wedge kit to lower the angle of your Ring Doorbell.
+To avoid this, you can try using a wedge kit to lower the angle of your Ring video doorbell.